 You nominate the charity and the amount to be deducted from your pay.
 Your employer then makes the donation directly to the charity each payday.
 Deductions are then claimed via your tax return.

 Is your donation tax deductible?

 Your generous giving can come back to you too.
 Some charity donations can be claimed as tax deductions on your individual tax return each year and, depending on the amount you give, can be quite lucrative.

 The organisation you donate to must be endorsed as a Deductible Gift Recipient (DGR) and to be entitled to the deduction, you can’t receive any benefit for the donation.
 For example, purchasing a ticket in a charity raffle doesn’t count.

-The gift must be also be money or property, which includes financial assets such as shares.
+The gift must also be money or property, which includes financial assets such as shares.

 If you’re not sure whether the charity has a DGR endorsement, or that your donation will be deductible, check out the rules in your country.

-And remember, the more you give, the more you recieve!
+And remember, the more you give, the more you receive!